-Ultherapy, a non-invasive skin tightening device and Sculptra, an injectable volumizing agent when combined for the face and chest deliver optimal results.
+Ultherapy, a non-invasive skin tightening device and Sculptra, an injectable volumizing agent when combined with the face and chest deliver optimal results.
 Ultherapy in San Diego uses safe ultrasound energy to lift and tighten the skin naturally.
 Sculptra is a skin volumizer that provides natural results.
 The end results are:

 - Reversed tell-tale signs of aging

 - Reduced deep and shallow fine lines and wrinkles

 - Increased skin elasticity

 Sculptra uses poly-L-lactic acid to stimulate collagen production.
 A local anesthetic is applied to the injection site, and a fine needle is used to inject Sculptra into the face and chest.
 Typically, three treatments every six weeks are needed for the best results.
 And these results can last up to two years.
 Sculptra is unique in that is stimulates the body’s own natural collagen production.
 The side effects are limited to minor swelling and temporary redness.
 However, these side effects usually disappear within two days.